jessicabat/climate-emulation/README.md

 | Validation Time-Mean RMSE       | 0.4473              | 0.2265               |
 | Validation Time-Stddev MAE      | 0.2500              | 0.7560               |

-*Note: The actual Kaggle private leaderboard score for this model was 0.92, which successfully surpassed a key grading cutoff.*

 ---

 ## 6. Limitations & Future Work